fsprojects/FSharp.Formatting/docs/content/commandline.md

   * `--fsieval` - Use the default FsiEvaluator, defaults to `false`.
   * `--replacements` -  A whitespace separated list of string pairs as text replacement patterns for the format template file.
   * `--includeSource` -  Include sourcecode in documentation, defaults to `false`.
-  * `--layoutRoots` -  Search directory list for the Razor Engine.
   * `--help` -  Display the specific help message for `convert`.
   * `--waitForKey` -  Wait for key before exit.